Trans 101

 A trans person’s gender identity is real regardless of their choice to transition or to what extent.

-Passing - Passing refers to a transgender person’s experience of being viewed as the gender they wish to be perceived.
+Passing: Passing refers to a transgender person’s experience of being viewed as the gender they wish to be perceived.
 For some, passing is important for affirming one’s gender identity.
 Passing can help some affirm their gender identity.
 Others do not find the idea of passing needed or find it negative overall.
 This is because they can find the idea of passing to be reinforcing stereotypes of gender and to be erasing trans visibility.
 (Consider the following: Why do trans people need to pass?
 Is there something wrong with people who are visibility/"obviously" trans?.)

 It is important to recognize that the degree to which a person passes does not make that person’s gender identity more or less valid.
 A trans person’s gender identity is independent of that person’s gender expression, and everyone has a right to express their gender in a way that is authentic to them.